saadsaif97/vue.js-getting-started/README.md

 ```
 v-model="username" // automatically binds form fields to dynamic values in data: {} on the Vue app
+v-bind:disabled="!formIsValid" // v:bind binds the attribute to an element based on condition or a component prop to an element
+v-bind:class="{ active: isActive }" // binds the class to element based on condition
 v-on:submit="handleSubmit" // vue handle the events by v-on directive handle submit is from methods: {}
 SHORTHAND FOR EVENT HANDLERS IS @
 @submit/@reset